nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how MarkCommand is utilised:

-Step 1: The Professor launches the application for the first time. `FypManager` will be initialised with the current Fyp Manager state.
+Step 1: The Professor launches the application for the first time. `FypManager` will be initialised with the current FypManager state.

-Step 2: The Professor tries adding a student to the Fyp Manager by executing the command `add id/A0123456G ...`.
+Step 2: The Professor tries adding a student to the FypManager by executing the command `add id/A0123456G ...`.
 Note that here we have set the default project Status to be `YTS` since the project has just been added.